RyanSanford13/M.S.-Thesis/README.md

     	<br /> &emsp; &emsp; generatePointsAlongLine.m
     	<br /> &emsp; &emsp; isPointInSphere.m

-Detailed descriptions of each of the major projects can be found in the project-specific branch README files.
+Detailed descriptions of each of the major projects can be found in the project-specific README files.